-Figure 17.
+Figure 16.
 I2C Read

-In the case of an I2C register write, if the master does not issue a STOP condition, then the device enters auto-increment mode.
-So in the next eight clocks, the data on SDA are treated as data for the next incremental register.
+In the case of an I^2C register write, if the master does not issue a STOP condition, then the device enters auto-increment mode.
+So in the next eight clocks, the data on SDA is treated as data for the next incremental register.

-Similarly, in the case of an I2C register read, after the device has sent out the 8-bit data from the addressed register, if the master issues a ACKNOWLEDGE, the slave takes over control of SDA bus and transmit for the next eight clocks the data of the next incremental register.
+Similarly, in the case of an I2C register read, after the device has sent out the 8-bit data from the addressed register, if the master issues an acknowledge, the slave takes over control of SDA bus and transmit for the next 8 clocks the data of the next incremental register.